List of Bones characters: Michael Hodgins

 Michael Staccato Vincent Hodgins (season 6–) is the infant son of Angela Montenegro and Jack Hodgins, and grandson of Billy Gibbons.
 His name came from several sources: "Michael" was his parents' choice, "Staccato" was his grandfather's, and "Vincent" was in honour of the late Vincent Nigel-Murray, who was killed shortly before Michael's birth.
 He is often called "Michael Vincent" and sometimes called "Michael" by his parents and their friends.
 While Angela was pregnant, it was discovered through genetic testing that Michael Vincent could be blind because of a recessive gene that both his parents carry.
 However, to the relief of his parents, Michael was born with no vision problems.

 In season 7, Angela sneaks him into the lab after taking him out of daycare.
 After Cam catches them, Michael works his charm and she relents, but warns them not to bring him into the forensic labs again.
 Additionally, it is revealed that Michael relaxes best when being played rock music, (presumably, his grandfather's is the most soothing), a fact discovered when Angela and Hodgins reluctantly allow her father to babysit Michael.
 In "The Memories in the Shallow Grave", Michael is five months old; in "The Male in the Mail", he is six months old; and in "The Twist in the Twister", he is eight months old.

 In the season 8 episode "The Shot in the Dark", it is revealed that Christine is 1 year old, and since Michael Vincent is nine months older than she is, this makes Michael Vincent roughly 2 years old at that time.
 In the season 9 episode "The Carrot in the Kudzu", Michael attends Christine's birthday party in the park.
 In season 10 episode 9 ("The Mutilation of the Master Manipulator") it is mentioned that Michael Vincent is allergic to cats.

 In season 11 episode 16 ("The Strike in the Chord"), Michael Vincent (played by Arjuna Maximus McLellan) comes to the lab to see his father.
 Hodgins has lab rats that need a home.
 When Michael Vincent asks to hold one, he and Hodgins appeal to Angela to let him keep one.
 The look on Michael's face bonding with his new pet helps Hodgins to decide not to do the risky surgery that might cost him his life and to find another way to fight and get his legs back.
-The scene was later cut costing a very important moment of family bonding with the characters.
+The scene was later cut from the finished episode.